 7 Health Benefits of Playing Sudoku

-Sudoku Conquest is a fun and mentally stimulating number puzzle game you can play each day of the week—but did you know that there are health benefits associated with playing it?
+Sudoku is a simple and mentally stimulating number puzzle game you can play each day of the week—but did you know that the benefits of sudoku go beyond entertainment?
 Sudoku puzzles have been around for a long time, and there are many studies correlating positive health benefits and regular Sudoku solving.

 1. Neuroplasticity and Better Brain Health